Bolin-Wu/Predicting_Movie_Rating_with_Generalized_Linear_Model/README.md

 # Mater Course in Uppsala University
 ## Generalised-Linear-Model
+### Using GAM and GLMM to predict the movie rating

 Our data consist of 26 variables, aggregated from di􏰃erent data bases.
 The available variables are
 1. belongs_to_collection: whether the movie belongs to a collection or not.
 1=Yes and 0=No.